AngelGDragon/RMQ-With-Shift/README.md

 Input
 There will be only one test case, beginning with two integers n, q (1<=n<=100,000, 1<=q<=120,000), the number of integers in array A, and the number of operations.
-The next line contains n positive（完全的） integers not greater than 100,000, the initial elements in array A.
+The next line contains n positive integers not greater than 100,000, the initial elements in array A.
 Each of the next q lines contains an operation.
-Each operation is formatted（格式化） as a string having no more than 30 characters, with no space characters inside.
+Each operation is formatted as a string having no more than 30 characters, with no space characters inside.
 All operations are guaranteed to be valid.
 Warning: The dataset is large, better to use faster I/O methods.

 Output